jmscarnatto/docker-real-life/rails/README.md

 > Docker build -t jms:rails_-f Dockerfile_builder .

 ## Create your new project
-Then run a container only for project creation
+Then run a temporary container only for project creation
 ```
 docker run -v ${PWD}/src:/src/ jms:rails_builder rails new src
 ```
-...look this is not interactive because of its only purpose
+...Heads up, this is not interactive because of its only purpose

-# ✨ SERVER IMAGE
+# ✨ SERVER DOCKERFILE

-Build an image for the service

 #Dockerfile
 ```